diyorsattarov/703/README.md

 ### Roadmap for Future Features
 Enhanced User Interface: Improve the console user interface or develop a graphical user interface (GUI) to enhance user experience and provide a more intuitive way to interact with the tool.

-Window Focus: Implement the ability to set rules that allow users to focus the APM tool on specific windows or applications, providing more targeted APM tracking.

 ## Contributing

 Explain how others can contribute to your project.
 Include guidelines for submitting pull requests or reporting issues.